Bammytoye/Bammytoye/README.md

 - 👋 Hi, I’m @Bammytoye
 - 👀 I’m currently working on a personal project
-- 🌱 I’m currently learning Vue and Laravel
+- Nrxtjs, Vue, Reactjs, Laravel, Nodejs, JS, Html, css, tailwindcss
 - 💞️ I’m looking to collaborate with and also looking for internship on front-end development
 - 📫 You can reach me bamigbalatoyese@gmail.com and (whatsapp = +2348169885711)